LuaInjector/pitrainer/README.md

 # PI Trainer
- Basically a PI Trainer made for mad scientists
+ Basically a PI Trainer but for mad scientists

 ## Usage